giampaolo/pyftpdlib/docs/tutorial.rst

     if __name__ == "__main__":
         main()

-Unix FTP Server
+Unix FTP server
 ===============

-If you're running a Unix system you may want to configure your ftpd to include support for "real" users existing on the system and navigate the real filesystem.
-The example below uses
+If you're on UNIX you may want to configure your FTP server to include support for "real" users existing on the system, and navigate the real filesystem.
+The example below uses `UnixAuthorizer`_ and `UnixFilesystem`_ classes to do so.
-`UnixAuthorizer <api.html#pyftpdlib.authorizers.UnixAuthorizer>`__ and
-`UnixFilesystem <api.html#pyftpdlib.filesystems.UnixFilesystem>`__
-classes to do so.
+See `demo/unix_ftpd.py`_.

 .. code-block:: python